microsoft/ccf-app-samples/data-reconciliation-app/docs/data-reconciliation.md

 # What is data reconciliation means in the context of the project?

-## _Reconciliation in finance_
+## _Reconciliation Overview_

-Reconciliation in finance is the process of comparing different business entities, accounts, amounts, data points, etc. to find out if they are matching or to explain why there are differences between them.

-Data Reconciliation is important because it will address a range of issues such as:
+Generally speaking, data reconciliation is used describe a verification phase where the target data is compared against original source data to address a range of issues:

 - Missing records
 - Missing values